aerobless/IntTe_RedditClone/README.md

  + RedditClone utilises Ajax wherever possible to reduce user-wait-time to a minimum.
 (Examples of Ajax are: Up/Downvotes, the submission panel & the login-action)

 ##Time Tracking
+This is a rudimentary time tracking.
+Please see the commit-history for more details.
 |Date | Time spent | Name | Task |
 |-----|------------|------|------|
 |01.10.2014 | 2h  | Daniela, Marco, Theo  | Project Setup, Git Repo, Discussion: Course of action  |